 extraordinaire, Will Shortz

-Note: I never post the solutions on this blog.
+Note: I never post the solutions on this blog…at least not before the submission deadline.
 I see lots of keyword traffic coming from people looking for the answers, which is at best impatient, and at worst, cheating.
 For shame.

 Now without further ado, here's this week's new puzzle:

 Assign every letter of the alphabet a numerical value: A=1, B=2, C=3 and so forth.
 Think of a classic work of literature that has eight letters in its title.
 When the letters are given a numerical value, they add up to 35.
 What's the title?
 Clue: The title has two words.

 Click here to see the original puzzle posting, check the answer to last week's challenge, listen to the segment, or find the link to enter your answer.